 How Much Do Online Doctors Cost?

-Each plan / provider is different but from what I am finding online, but generally speaking it does seem that the costs are very similar to going to an outpatient walk-in-clinic.
+Each plan / provider is different but, generally speaking, it does seem that the costs of a virtual appointment are very similar to going to an in person appointment at a primary care doctor or a walk-in-clinic.

-Some of the more popular companies that are providing online appointments with doctors are…
+Some of the more popular companies that are providing video conference appointments with health care providers are:

 Cost is $3000 per case